-Tom is the founder of Praksis.
+Tom founded Praksis.
 He is passionate about community building and genuine inclusivity — an ethos that permeates the culture at Praksis.

 Tom played rugby, cricket and many other sports throughout his youth.
 In his college and university years, he suffered recurrent shoulder subluxations, bone spurs with labral tears in both hips and stress fractures in his lumbar spine.
 Tom had little success rehabilitating these injuries with conventional therapies and would ultimately experience chronic hip, back and shoulder pain for almost a decade.